DavidTunnell/bug-tracker-redux-node/README.md

 1. Design the Store - decide what needs to be kept there
 2. Define the Actions - what are the actions a user can perform in the app
 3. Create Reducers - Create one or more reducers that take an action and return the updated state

+Using libraries like Immer and Lodash help simplify the structure of functional programming reducers.

 ## Functional Programming Notes